MrYamous/symfony-docs/service_container/autowiring.rst

         use App\Util\Rot13Transformer;

-        return function(ContainerConfigurator $container): void {
+        return App::config([
+            'services' => [
                 // ...

-            // the id is not a class, so it won't be used for autowiring
+                // the id is not a class, so it won't be used for autowiring 'app.rot13.transformer' => [
-            $services->set('app.rot13.transformer', Rot13Transformer::class)
-                ->autowire();
+                    'class' => Rot13Transformer::class,
+                ],

                 // but this fixes it!
                 // the "app.rot13.transformer" service will be injected when
                 // an App\Util\Rot13Transformer type-hint is detected
-            $services->alias(Rot13Transformer::class, 'app.rot13.transformer');
-        };
+                Rot13Transformer::class => service('app.rot13.transformer'),
+            ],
+        ]);

 This creates a service "alias", whose id is ``App\Util\Rot13Transformer``.
 Thanks to this, autowiring sees this and uses it whenever the ``Rot13Transformer``